mitsuba-renderer/drjit/docs/unused/reference.rst

     * ``size_t Size``: the number of packed array entries.

-    This class is just a small wrapper that instantiates :cpp:class:`enoki::StaticArrayImpl` using the Curiously Recurring Template
+    This class is just a small wrapper that instantiates :cpp:class:`drjit::StaticArrayImpl` using the Curiously Recurring Template
     Pattern (CRTP).
 The latter provides the actual machinery that is needed to evaluate array expressions.
 See :ref:`custom-arrays` for details.

 .. cpp:class:: template <typename Value, size_t Size = array_default_size>
                Packet : StaticArrayImpl<Value, Size, Array<Value, Size>>

-    The ``Packet`` type is identical to :cpp:class:`enoki::Array` except for its :ref:`broadcasting behavior <broadcasting>`.
+    The ``Packet`` type is identical to :cpp:class:`drjit::Array` except for its :ref:`broadcasting behavior <broadcasting>`.

 .. cpp:class:: template <typename Value, size_t Size, typename Derived> StaticArrayImpl

-    This base class provides the core implementation of an Enoki array.
+    This base class provides the core implementation of an Dr.Jit array.
 It cannot be instantiated directly and is used via the Curiously Recurring Template Pattern (CRTP).
 See :cpp:class:`Array` and :ref:`custom-arrays` for details on how to create custom array types.